ThePagi/PBRNifPatcher/README.md

 6. Done!
 If you change your meshes, delete the generated 'meshes' folder before patching, otherwise the old patched meshes will be used again!

 # Modder Usage
-* You can build the tool with Visual Studio and C++20.
-Prebuilt executable available soon (or now on Community Shaders Discord).
+* You can download the patcher in the Releases tab or build the tool with Visual Studio and C++20.
+* Create a PBRNifPatcher folder in your mod folder and a JSON file with a unique name in it.
+* CHECK THE EXAMPLE JSON CONFIGS IN THE PBRNifPatcher FOLDER IN THIS REPOSITORY!
-* Specify the base name of the textures you have PBR files for (and other available parameters) in a JSON file in the PBRNifPatcher folder (see included example config).
+* In the JSON file: Specify the base name of the textures you have PBR files for (and other available parameters).
 The "parallax" and "emissive" options should be set to true if you have the parallax and emissive textures. "subsurface" or "subsurface_foliage" turns on the corresponding shading (choose none or one) and requires a subsurface color texture.
 * More on the material specification at https://github.com/doodlum/skyrim-community-shaders/wiki/True-PBR
 * You can check NifPatcher2.cpp if you are unsure about the program logic.
 * YOU NEED TO SHIP THE JSON CONFIG WITH YOUR TEXTURES TO ALLOW USERS TO PATCH THEIR OWN MESHES.
 You can ship patched meshes, but users may have mods that ovewrite them or that add new meshes using your textures.

+Example config entry that sets PBR with parallax for meshes using "texture_name" diffuse texture:

+ `{
+  "texture": "texture_name", "emissive": false, "parallax": true, "subsurface_foliage":false, "subsurface": false,  "specular_level" : 0.04, "subsurface_color": [1,1,1], "roughness_scale" : 1, "subsurface_opacity" : 1, "displacement_scale" : 0.35
+ }`

 # Texture paths
 * To avoid multiple issues between vanilla and pbr textures, all pbr texture paths point to /textures/pbr/... instead of just /textures/...